Fluffy, flaky, melt-in-your-mouth vegan biscuits! You'll be amazed at how soft and buttery these are — you'd never guess they were dairy-free.

 Fold your square in half, then press and shape it back to its original size.
 Repeat the shaping and folding process two times more.
 This is how we're creating layers.

-Now take a pastry cutter, dip it into some flour, and cut the dough into biscuits.
+Take a biscuit cutter, dip it into some flour, and cut the dough into biscuits.
 Try to avoid twisting the cutter (flouring it will help with this), and be efficient with the placement of your cuts, to minimize rerolling.

 You'll have some dough left.
 Some people will tell you not to reroll your excess dough, because biscuits from your second roll won't be quite as tender and flaky.
 Personally, I can't handle the idea of wasting all that dough, so I always reroll it, but do what works for your.
 Another alternative is to use a knife to cut square biscuits, so there's no scrap.

-You can keep cutting and rerolling until all the dough is used, but again, be efficient.
-Each batch will be a little less tender than the last.
+Keep cutting and rerolling until all the dough is used, but again, be efficient — each batch will be a little less tender than the last.

-Arrange your cut biscuits on a baking sheet and brush the tops with some non-dairy milk.
-Bake them until they’re golden and fluffy.
+Arrange your cut biscuits on a baking sheet and brush the tops with some non-dairy milk, which will act as a vegan egg wash.
+Bake the vegan biscuits until they're golden brown and fluffy.

 Fluffy, flaky, melt-in-your-mouth vegan biscuits!
 You'll be amazed at how soft and buttery these are — you'd never guess they were dairy free.